top of page

 Muscle preservation often reduces early postoperative pain.

-How long is hospital stay?
+How long is the hospital stay?

-Many patients mobilize within hours and are discharged early depending on medical fitness.
+Many patients mobilize within hours and are discharged early, depending on medical fitness.

 Is this technique available in Mumbai?